 - Materials that support the Core Curriculum, information literacy initiatives, and the various instructional programs and curricular offerings of the University.

 - Course reserves and supplementary and ancillary readings identified in course syllabi.

 - Materials that support scholarly research and independent study with a strong potential for wider application.

-- Scholarly non-fiction, biography, classic and contemporary works of literature, and literary criticism.
+- Scholarly non-fiction, classic and contemporary works of literature, and literary criticism.

-- Materials interdisciplinary in scope which support thematically linked courses and emerging learning communities.
+- Materials that are interdisciplinary in scope and support thematically linked courses and learning communities.

 - Materials presenting diverse or controversial points of view from authoritative sources.